JaidenAshmore/java-dynamic-sqs-listener/README.md

 ```

 See [examples](./examples) for all of the available examples,

-## Full Documentation
-To keep the README minimal and easy to digest the rest of the documentation is kept in the [doc](./doc/documentation.md) folder.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/JaidenAshmore/java-dynamic-sqs-listener/issues).